shenxiaolong-code/chromeExtension/README.md

 # 1. Purpose
 Enhance webpage usability , especial for local application/window command line.

+#  2. dependency
-#  2. Note : this chrome need the support of workhub
+   this chrome extension needs the support of workhub.
    https://github.com/shenxiaolong-code/DailyWorkHub

 #  3. how to install this extension